xPoke-glitch/Unity-TicTacToe-AI-Minimax/README.md

 ## Requirements

-if you only want to run the application and play:
+If you only want to run the application and play:
  - Windows 64bit

+If you want to open, edit or see the Unity project:
+ - Unity 2020.1.1f1 (or greater)
+ - You can use Unity versions before the 2020.1.1f1 but errors may will occur